 80% of all personal finance boils down to the Prime Directive – “Avoid committing future funds to spending obligations; commit them to saving obligations.”

-The reality is much simpler and easier, there's just less stuff to sell you if you take it.
+The reality is much simpler and easier, but there's less stuff to sell you if you take this path.
 If you make the right decisions with your 401(k), you can buy all the Starbucks you want and still retire on schedule.

 There are key money decisions that you must focus on if you want to prosper without making unnecessary sacrifices elsewhere.